 We would want this switch to be lower than the xSwitch with the .4 address programmed on it.
 For this example, we will program our switch to have an address of 192.168.2.2.

 You will be presented with a new window to begin the configuration.
 Click Next to begin.
 You will be presented with the following screen.
 Fill out any desired information and click Next.

 - You must specify at least an IP address and Network mask.
 Default Gateway and DNS are optional and will vary depending on your situation.

 The next TWO screens, User Account and Time Settings, are optional.
 You can use these to change the login information and time settings if NTP is used.
 NTP may require that you configure a gateway and DNS in the previous step

-Finally, you will get to the Summary page, where you will click Apply.
+Finally, you will get to the Summary page, and click Apply.

 Once you are logged back into your configuration web page, this is an excellent time to save your configuration by clicking the save button, which you should see flashing at the top of the configuration web page.